Updated: Apr 4

 Celebrating 10 years of WhiteSpaces

-Disorienting Race brings together publicly engaged interdisciplinary scholars, artists, poets, producers and performers to explore the ways in which intersecting hierarchies of race are disrupted and reinforced through everyday practices such as how we look, talk, think and act though our biographies and identities, our institutions, in our common places; at the local shop, in the school and in our governing spaces.
-Taking its starting point as the reality of the global colonial present where the construct of race frames, interactions, ideas and feelings, the event brings together differently positioned voices to think about how these complexly positioned perspectives can come together to intervene in our common life for anti-racist anti-colonial futures.
+Disorienting Race continued in the WhiteSpaces tradition of bringing together publicly engaged interdisciplinary scholars, artists, poets, producers and performers to explore the ways in which intersecting hierarchies of race are disrupted and reinforced through everyday practices such as how we look, talk, think and act though our biographies and identities, our institutions, in our common places; at the local shop, in the school and in our governing spaces.
+Taking its starting point as the reality of the global colonial present where the construct of race frames, interactions, ideas and feelings, the event brought together differently positioned voices to think about how these complexly positioned perspectives can come together to intervene in our common life for anti-racist anti-colonial futures.

 The event format is mixed including discussion, film showing, performance and Q & A. The format models a way of publicly considering how the recognition of the everyday human violence of living in a white supremacist world can work with a reparative urge to work together for social justice.
 This challenging, discomforting, but loving urge is exemplified in the works of public scholar activist/practitioners like James Baldwin, WEB Du Bois, Audre Lorde, Bel Hooks, Stuart Hall, Vron Ware and Gail Lewis all of whom provide inspiration for the evening’s conversations.